auth0/limitd-redis/README.md

 2. pass the `elevated_limits` parameter with the following properties:
    - `erl_is_active_key`: the identifier of the ERL activation for the bucket.
 This works similarly to the `key` you pass to `limitd.take`, which is the identifier of the bucket; however it's used to track the ERL activation for the bucket instead
    - `erl_quota_key`: the identifier of the ERL quota bucket name.
-   - `per_calendar_month`: the amount of tokens that the quota bucket will receive on every calendar month.
 3. make sure that the bucket definition has ERL configured.

 ### Configuration